StefanoDalMas/GranelliGLS/README.md

 The `mininet>` is used instead of `~$` to underline the fact that we are inside the mininet CLI while the application is running and not on the standard terminal.

+it foces you to do somethign that you don't like
 The most useful commands are:

 - `mininet> nodes` to check the available nodes in the network